 Continuous testing

 Continuous testing by definition ensures product quality is deeply rooted in every part of the development process, which should be a priority for every business these days, and links testing to continuous delivery.
-Without proper quality measurement, product or application failure risk is much higher, meaning the business impact will be more severe.
+You’re looking at a ticking time bomb if you skip quality checks throughout your development cycle.
+Teams that don’t measure continuously see production bugs increase massively compared to those running tests at each stage.

 Continuous testing tools will take care of this, significantly reducing the time developers get feedback on their actions.
 Here, tests are found as a built-in part of the software delivery pipeline to provide quick communication checks about the perceived risks associated with the product.
 This means removing unnecessary processes from your development and software cycles and using new technologies and tools designed for more flexible workflows to achieve higher quality.